skolavictoria/WorkflowTest/code-review-Mikhail-ushakov.md

-## rewrite name of file to "sorting.c", a ne to poluchish pizdi ot jurisa
+## rewrite name of file to "sorting.c", a ne to poluchish pizdi ot jurisa, vnature